qwerfd2/pianista-server/README.md

 Full unlock mode (all packs, patterns, and piano unlocked) and normal unlock mode.

-Facebook OAuth (beta testing, not recommended for use (guest account is migratable))
+Facebook OAuth (beta testing, not recommended for use (guest account is migratable, server must have access to facebook, etc.))

 Guest Account Migration via url/Migrate page.